donceykong/stateformer/README.md

 # StateFormer Packages

+This repository contains the ROS (noetic) packages used to gather data from the HunterSE vehicle (Frank) for StateFormer research.

+## Below Details all instructions for using the needed packages for the StateFormer research:

 - ## First to allow for wireless Xbox connectivity:
     - 1) >> sudo apt install sysfsutils
     - 2) >> sudo nano /etc/sysfs.conf